 Everyday Speech Therapy Exercises

-There are numerous reasons for utilizing speech therapy with our children.
-Whether it’s combating a speech impediment, overcoming issues with a cleft palate, or dealing with autism-related communication issues, speech therapy is very important to a child’s growth.
-Many families struggle with speech therapy homework due to a lack of resources and time constraints.
-Here are a few ways to still accomplish the homework while not adding to the stress of your everyday routine.
+There are numerous speech disorders that call for the utilization of speech therapy for children.
+Whether it’s working on a speech impediment or dealing with an autism-related speech issue, speech therapy is very important to a child’s growth.
+However, many families struggle with speech therapy homework due to time constraints or a lack of resources,.
+Here are a few ways to accomplish the homework tasks while not adding to the stress of your everyday routine.

 Language and Daily Routine

-One of the easiest ways to tackle the time constraints issue is to include your speech therapy homework with your daily routine that is in place.
-Rather than setting aside homework time, include your work during meals, play, and bath time.
+One of the easiest ways to tackle the time constraints issue is to incorporate your speech therapy homework in to your established daily routine.
+For younger children, practice activities can be included during meals, play, and bath time.
 During mealtime, you could work on simple requests for help when the child cannot open a container or would like a little extra butter on their potato.
-Identifying objects on the table or using hand gestures for desires are both excellent ways to keep the speech therapy going.
+A child that is working on vocabulary goals and identifying objects on the table.
+Older children that are working on articulation goals can tell about their day while focusing on using their speech sound.

 Resources for Speech Therapy Exercises